1. MooseStack

 API-Triggered Workflows

-Trigger workflows directly via an HTTP POST endpoint exposed by the webserver.
+Trigger workflows directly via HTTP endpoints exposed by the webserver.
+These endpoints are protected by admin authentication.

 Trigger Request